-Bass Connections projects, courses and summer programs are aligned with five key thematic areas.
+Bass Connections projects, courses and summer programs are aligned with six key thematic areas.
 Each theme is hosted by one of Duke’s interdisciplinary institutes and initiatives.
 Bass Connections Open provides additional opportunities for projects outside the themes.

 Using brain science to help solve society’s most pressing problems